 The Bill extends to England and Wales but will only apply to tenancies in England.
 The Welsh Government has already included similar provisions in relation to housing fitness in the Renting Homes (Wales) Act 2016.

 The Bill had its First Reading in the House of Commons on 19 July 2017 and its Second Reading on 19 January 2018.
 The Public Bill Committee met on 20 June 2018.
 The Committee agreed to 16 amendments without division.
-The Bill’s Report stage in the House of Commons is scheduled to take place on 26 October 2018.
+No amendments were considered at Report stage, therefore the Bill passed to Third Reading on 26 October 2018.

 There have been longstanding concerns about property standards in the private rented sector (PRS).
 The PRS houses more households in England than the social rented sector but has some of the poorest property standards.
 The 2016/17 English Housing Survey (EHS) found that the PRS had the highest proportion of homes with at least one indicator of poor housing (38%).